2021 NES IFFGD 30th Anniversary Event:

 Virtual Pediatric Edition

-The pediatric edition will provide education and insight for parents, caregivers, family, pediatric patients and adolescent patients living with a chronic GI disorder.
+The pediatric edition provides education and insight for parents, caregivers, family, pediatric patients and adolescent patients living with a chronic GI disorder.
 By engaging this community in an educational program, we expect to promote a greater understanding of the daily experience of their chronic GI illnesses and provide real-world insights to better reach their treatment and wellness goals.

 William Chey, MD will Chair the Program Committee and Carlo Di Lorenzo, MD and Samuel Nurko, MD will serve as Co-Chairs.
 The mission and purpose of the NES is to provide useful information about gastrointestinal (GI) disorders to help the many people who suffer from these conditions.
-This free virtual event will include medical education sessions, parent perspectives, patient perspectives, and open panel discussion sessions.
+This free virtual event includes medical education sessions, parent perspectives, patient perspectives, and open panel discussion sessions.

 This page is updated regularly.
 Check back daily for the latest information.

 Rachel Rosen, MD, MPH is Attending Physician, Division of Gastroenterology, Hepatology, and Nutrition; Director, Aerodigestive Center at Boston Children’s Hospital and Associate Professor of Pediatrics, Harvard Medical School

 Presentation Overview: Gastroesophageal Reflux Disease (GERD) occurs in more than 80% of infants in the United States, and then symptoms can be burdensome for the child and the parent.
 In this presentation, Dr. Rachel Rosen shares her unique insights on why diagnosing GERD in infants is so vital, how to recognize nonacid reflux, treatment options currently available for children, and nutritional strategies to help patients manage reflux in infants.